LANGUAGE & LITERATURE YEAR 3 / ENGLISH LANGUAGE ARTS 8

 - increase the ability to present ideas orally and visually

 English First Peoples 11 builds upon and extends students' previous learning experiences in English Language Arts 10.
 The course is grounded in the First Peoples Principles of Learning.
 It is designed for all students, Indigenous and non-Indigenous, who are interested in delving deeply into First Peoples oral and written literature and visual texts in a range of media.
-Students will gain insight into key aspects of First Peoples in Canada’s past, present, and future, and understand the role of First Peoples literature within the process of Reconciliation.
-Students will learn about self-representation and issues of social justice through authentic First Peoples text and demonstrate awareness of how First Peoples languages and texts reflect their cultures, knowledge, histories, and worldviews.
+Students will gain insight into key aspects of First Peoples in Canada's past, present, and future, and understand the role of authentic literary voices within the process of Reconciliation.
+Students will learn about self-representation and issues of social justice through authentic First Peoples text and demonstrate awareness of how Indigenous languages and texts reflect their cultures, knowledge, histories, and worldviews.
 The course as a whole focuses on the experiences, values and beliefs, and lived realities of First Peoples as evidenced in various forms of text, including oral story, poetry, song, performance, film, and prose.
-A key feature of the course is its focus on authentic First Peoples voices.

 ENGLISH STUDIES 12 (4 credits)